 The world was a harsher place 100 years ago.
-The poor begged for food, work, clothes....hands out were few and far between.
+The poor were forced to beg for food, work, clothes....hands out were few and far between.

-Sure, the Salvation Army was prominent in South Australia, but sometimes, even they were unwilling to help the less well off.
+Sure, the Salvation Army was prominent in South Australia in giving to those in need, but sometimes, even they were unwilling to help the less well off.

 |The Advertiser - Friday 8 August 1913, page 18|

-It was a harsh world, Young ladies could be institutionalised for baby's out of wedlock, being out past curfew, fraternising with boys....or having their husband die or divorce them.
+It was a harsh world, young ladies could be institutionalised for having baby's out of wedlock, being out past curfew, fraternising with boys....or having their husband die or divorce them.

 A story printed in The Advertiser on Saturday the 26th of January 1895 (page 6) tells the story of how one Bessie Parker made her way into the Asylum.

-19 year old Bessie and her new friend George had a bit of fun together, and young Bessie became pregnant.
-It would seem Bessie kept quiet about her pregnancy as long as she possible could, with holding the information from her parents.
+19-year-old Bessie and her new friend George had a bit of fun together, and young Bessie became pregnant.
+It would seem Bessie kept quiet about her pregnancy as long as she possibly could, withholding the information from her parents.

 George unfortunately was not a midwife, nor doctor, and the baby was born, but soon died (It is reported in the coroners report that the most likely reason for death was the head of the child hitting the ground forcibly as it was born)